sugarlabs/sugar-docs/contributing.md

 Your branch NAME can be anything, other than master.
 The scope is your forked repository.
 The branch name will be shown on pull-requests.

+### Making commits

+Make sure to add "Fixes #1234" to the commit message, being #1234 the number of the issue ticket related to your changes.
+This way, the ticket may be closed automatically.

 ### Sending a pull-request

 Submit a pull-request for the branch.